 Gabber is a hardcore dance music genre that fuses heavily distorted 909 kick drums with synths such as the ‘hoover’ sound on the Roland Alpha Juno, samples from the likes of old Horror movies and ranges in BPM from 150BPM to well over the 200BPM threshold.

-There has been an age-old debate over the origins of where hardcore dance music emerged, with some pinpointing cities such as Detroit, Frankfurt and Antwerp, however it is safe to say that Gabber’s entry point was Rotterdam.
-The Dutch city became infamous for its club Parkzicht, where producers such as DJ Rob began by distorting and speeding up the sounds of house music in particular and also became renowned for the label Rotterdam Records which was founded by DJ Paul Elstak in 1992.
+There has been an age-old debate over the origins of where hardcore dance music emerged, with some pinpointing cities such as Detroit, Frankfurt, and Antwerp – however it is safe to say that Gabber’s entry-point was Rotterdam.
+The Dutch city became infamous for its club Parkzicht, where producers such as DJ Rob experimented in distorting and speeding up the sounds of House music.
+Rotterdam also became renowned for the label Rotterdam Records, which was founded by DJ Paul Elstak in 1992.

 Although Gabber has influences from older genres such as House, New Beat, EBM, Techno and Industrial, the visual style of the Gabbers in the ’90s were generally more comparable to the British Skinheads and football hooligans than the neon-clothed Acid House ravers, with bald heads being one of the most distinguishable trends of the subculture.
-In addition to the Skinhead hairstyle, most Gabbers wore colourful tracksuits from brands such as the Italian brand Australian L’alpina and also commonly wore Nike Air Max trainers.
+In addition to the Skinhead hairstyle, most Gabbers wore colourful tracksuits from brands such as Australian L’alpina, and also commonly wore Nike Air Max trainers.

-Moreover, the raw anger and darkness of many of the tracks were a long shot from the loved-up generation of Happy Hardcore ravers in the UK.
+The raw anger and darkness of many of the tracks were a long shot from the loved-up generation of Happy Hardcore ravers.
 Over the last few years, there has been a recent global resurgence in the popularity of Gabber, in part due to the revival of Gabber’s most notable events company Thunderdome, but also with the revisiting of the style by fashion brands and deconstruction of the sounds by so-called post-Gabber/neo-Rave music producers.

 From the start, Gabber was heavily tied to football hooligan culture, with a large following of the Dutch football teams Feyenoord and Ajax in particular.
 Many Gabbers and DJs themselves sported football tees at events and within Dutch football stadiums to this day, it is not uncommon to hear the genre being played out of the stadium speakers.
 Although some interpreted the hooliganism on the face as baring signs of far-right nationalism and xenophobia, on the most part, hooliganism represented to Gabbers an ethos for living a drug-fuelled hedonistic life of chaos and as a means of forging a fraternal sense of community amongst one another.
 Within the world of football itself, hooligans span amongst many political ideologies, not just amongst fascism.